JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_param_c2r2.rst

 * :code:`HPARAM_CCN` : Acronym of the CCN activation parameterization to use ('CPB','TFH' or 'TWO').
 The 'TFH' and 'TWO' need only to prescribe the XCHEN and XKHEN parameters.

   * 'TWO' refers to the classical activation spectrum of Twomey in the form :math:`N_{CCN}(s)= C s^k`
-  * 'TFH' includes some improvements brought by Feingold and Heymsfield (JAS, 1992) to the original activation spectrum of Twomey.
+  * 'TFH' includes some improvements brought by :cite:t:`feingold_parameterizations_1992` to the original activation spectrum of Twomey.
-  * 'CPB' refers to an activation spectrum in the form defined in Cohard et  al. (JAS, 1998) with
+  * 'CPB' refers to an activation spectrum in the form defined in :cite:t:`cohard_extending_1998` with

   .. math::